unsw-se3011/SENG3011_Neon/Reports/TestingDoc.md

 - Multiple requests at the same time is not supported
 - Testing results could not be stored
-- Test case are not easy to change
+- Test cases are not easy to change

 Testing process: